 I remember living in Athens Georgia back in the early 80’s.
 I was in 3rd grade and an Aunt and Uncle of mine traveled from Massachusetts to visit and get away from the frigid North in December.
-Funny thing happened – a massive ice storm came though the day after they arrive and power was lost for a little over a day.
+Funny thing happened – a massive ice storm came through the day after they arrived, and power was lost for a little over a day.

 So much for their warm welcome.

 My farther was cooking a thick steak in the kitchen when the power was lost.
 It was smelling so delicious and we all thought dinner was lost.
 Rather – he simply brought the steak into the living room and cooked it in the fireplace.
 I remember that as well as several other instances resulting in alternative cooking methods due to power loss.

 So, What Are The Best “Alternative” Cooking Methods?

 Let’s first establish what I believe to be a “Preparedness Fact”: An alternative cooking method must be planned as part of any preparedness system.